[(1) A neighbourhood development order may make provision in relation to—

-(4) A neighbourhood development order may not grant planning permission for any development in any particular case where planning permission is already granted for that development in that case.
+(4) A neighbourhood development order may not grant planning permission for any development in any particular case where planning permission is already granted for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.